funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Service.md

 ```
 #### Description
 [](description-start)
  Use a referral code from another player.
-If successful, the callback will be called with a Lua table {code = string, count = number}.
+If successful, the callback will be called with a Lua table `{code = string, count = number}`.
 The returned referral code should be persisted in save data along with the referral rewards.
 [](description-end)

 #### Parameters
 [](parameters-start)
 - *string* `code` the referral code from another player to use.
 - *TypedCallback\<object>* `callback` the callback function for getting the referral code.
-If successful, the callback will be called with a Lua table {code = string, count = number} where code is the referral code and count is the number of players who have used the referral code.
+If successful, the callback will be called with a Lua table `{code = string, count = number}` where code is the referral code and count is the number of players who have used the referral code.

 [](parameters-end)